What Does A Future Beyond Smartphones Look Like?

 We’re in the endgame now.

-All these “innovations” point to a future where we anymore.
+All these “innovations” point to a future where we barely have to use our hands anymore.
 I guess when people watched Tony Stark flip around with holograms they thought “yo, we can definitely do that.”
-Technology isn’t just about making life easier at this point, it’s about standing .
+Technology isn’t just about making life easier at this point, it’s about standing alongside life itself.

 Virtual reality, augmented reality, and mixed reality.
-A world that is to the four corners of your screen.
-Whether this can come from a watch, a pair of glasses, a necklace, or even a shirt. is possible to come.
+A world that is no longer limited to the four corners of your screen.
+Whether this can come from a watch, a pair of glasses, a necklace, or even a shirt.
+Wearable tech is possible to come.
 Heck, we already have bits of it in the form of smart watches and wireless earphones.
 It’s only a matter of time until those sci-fi stories aren’t so “fiction” anymore.